 Serve as is, or top with almond butter or peanut butter slathered on top.

-You could even add some banana slices, a sprinkle of chocolate chips, or shredded coconut or make a happy face with fruit to up the fun factor!
+To up the fun factor, you could even add banana slices, a sprinkle of chocolate chips, shredded coconut, or fruit to make a happy face!

 These spinach banana muffins are delicious as they are, but there are a few easy swaps and additions you can make to suit your tastes.

-- To add a pop of chocolatey flavour: Add dark chocolate chips
+- To add a pop of chocolatey flavor: Add dark chocolate chips.

 More Healthy Muffin Recipes